Minimal Surfaces in Hyperbolic 3-manifolds: Final Remarks

-Hence, this proves that in the simplest class of Schottky manifolds, there is no closed embedded minimal surface.
-On the other hand, for a general Schottky manifold, while constructing a least area surface is not possible, it might still be possible to use some variation of min-max methods to construct a closed embedded minimal surface.
+This proves that in the simplest class of Schottky manifolds, there is no closed embedded minimal surface.
+On the other hand, for a general Schottky manifold, while constructing a least area surface is not possible because of the trivial topology, it might still be possible to use some variation of min-max methods to construct a closed embedded minimal surface.
 However, as the ends are geometrically finite in Schottky Manifolds, the current min-max methods are not sufficient to obtain such a minimal surface.